Where Business Owners Can Get Sound Marketing Advice

 What’s going on is that the pace of change within the marketing and advertising world is increasing.
 Innovations are happening rapidly and the institutions that used to provide structure are breaking down and being replaced by new structures.
 Here’s what I mean.

 For small business owners, local media companies used to be their primary marketing resources.
-The local newspaper, radio or TV station, and outdoor advertising company used to be able to deliver the audiences small business needed to make sales and build their businesses.
+The local newspaper, radio or TV station, and outdoor advertising company used to be able to deliver the audiences small businesses needed to make sales.
 And larger businesses used to be able to rely on advertising agencies for planning, research, creative, media placement, and even advice on business strategy.
 These media companies and ad agencies used to be able to deliver marketing solutions that worked and they became trusted advisors to business owners.

 But new consumer habits and marketing technology have changed the media landscape so profoundly that the old advertising solutions don’t work as well anymore.
 Facebook and Google are now the dominant advertising platforms.
 Media companies like Yelp have replaced the Yellow Pages.
 Gaining visibility in search engines is now critical.
 And the audiences that business owners need to reach are more fragmented, more mobile, and more discerning than ever before.
 Local media companies and ad agencies, formerly the trusted advisors, are now scrambling to figure out where they fit in with the powerful digital advertising platforms.